Epidemiology & Public Health

 - New York University School of Medicine, MD, 2010

 - UCLA Fielding School of Public Health, PhD, Health Policy and Management, 2019

 Dr. Baghdadi is an infectious disease physician and hospital epidemiologist at the University of Maryland Medical Center (UMMC) and informatics hospital epidemiologist at the Baltimore VA.
 He chairs the Infection Prevention Committee and Sepsis Working Group at UMMC Midtown, a 170-bed hospital in downtown Baltimore, and serves as medical consultant to the incident command for the COVID-19 response at that hospital.
 His research background is in health services.
-His research interests involve systems of care delivery in early sepsis manaagement, quality improvement, and diagnostic stewardship in infectious diseases.
+His research interests involve quality measurement in early sepsis care and appropriate use of multiplex molecular testing for infectious diseases.

 - Baghdadi JD, Wong M, Comulada WS, Uslan DZ.
 Lack of insurance as a barrier to care in sepsis: A retrospective cohort study.
 Journal of critical care.
 2018 Aug 1;46:134-8.

 - Baghdadi J, Ganz DA, Chumpia M, Chang ET, de Peralta SS.
 Holding firm: Use of clinical correlation to improve Clostridioides difficile testing.
 American Journal of Infection Control.
 2019 Dec 18.

 - Baghdadi JD, Wong MD, Uslan DZ, Bell D, Cunningham WE, Needleman J, Kerbel R, Brook R. Adherence to the SEP-1 Sepsis Bundle in Hospital-Onset v.
 Community-Onset Sepsis: a Multicenter Retrospective Cohort Study.
 Journal of General Internal Medicine.
 2020 Feb 10:1-8.